tonywong-com/data-matcher/README.md

 Total run time: 00:00:00.449
 ```

-* Based on this timing, a 40 million line CSV is estimated to take 15 minutes to process.
+* Based on this timing, a 40 million line CSV is estimated to take 15 minutes to process, not accounting for other system level overhead due to large file size.

 ## Horizontal Scalability